 The restaurant, St. Peter’s StiftskillerSt.
 Peter’s Stiftskiller, is located outside the cemetery for St. Peter’s Church and next door to the church in the old town of Salzburg.
 We had every intention of visiting the church but ran out of time.
 The cemetery is cool though and has catacombs you can visit.

 St. Peter’s Stiftskiller is open for lunch and dinner every day.
 It is located at St. Peter Bzirk 1/4, 5020 Salzburg.
-I thought the prices were reasonable and on par with other restaurants.
+I thought the prices were reasonable and on par with other restaurants in Salzburg.
 There isn’t a premium for the ‘oldest’ restaurant tag.
 You can make reservations online.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!